likid0/red-hat-ceph-storage-building-an-object-storage-active-active-multisite-solution/scenario2/02-RadosGW_configuration.md

 ceph_rgw_docker_extra_env: "-e RGW_ZONE=dc1 -e RGW_ZONEGROUP=production"
 ```

-Before executing the ansible playbook, we need to enable on the ansible inventory our new RadosGW nodes.
+Before executing the ansible playbook, we need to check if our 3 nodes are listed in the [rgws] group.
+In DC1 one they have already been added for us.

 ```
 [root@bastion ~]# vim ~/dc1/ceph-ansible/inventory